Thermodynamic geometric analysis of 3D charged black holes under f(R) gravity: Introduction

 This article delves into 3D charged black holes within f(R) gravity, extracting the altered thermodynamic entropy.
 We investigate the thermodynamic quantities and the black holes' thermodynamic geometry.
 It's noted that the Hawking temperature inversely correlates with the event horizon radius.
 To assess the static black hole entropy changes due to thermal fluctuations in f(R) gravity, the Hawking temperature and unaltered specific heat expressions are employed.
 Our observations indicate that the G-T diagram suggests flatness when the cosmological constant omits negative power terms.
 However, a comet-shaped structure emerges in the G-T diagram when it includes these terms.
 Although defining these negative power terms might be daunting, this conclusion remains intact.
 Within the f(R) gravity framework, multiple 3D charged black holes appear to display traits akin to an ideal gas when the initial curvature scalar remains constant.
 Yet, when it's non-constant and the cosmological constant term has a negative power, these black holes might exhibit van der Waals gas-like attributes.
 We outline general solutions for non-negative power scenarios and specific solutions for negative power cases.
 Intriguingly, under certain conditions, one can observe a phase transition reminiscent of the Van der Waals gas for charged black holes under f(R) gravity.
 Beyond the event horizon, potential energy becomes independent of $r$ due to a barrier.
 Despite this, the no-hair theorem links its components to $r$.
 Consequently, a van der Waals-like phase transition occurs, aligning the black hole's fate more with the cosmological constant than solely the no-hair theorem's parameters.

+Bose-Einstein Condensate (BEC): This is a state of matter formed when many bosons (such as photons or atoms) cluster together at extremely low temperatures, exhibiting macroscopic quantum behaviors.SO(2) Symmetry: This describes a continuous symmetry involving rotations around a fixed axis.
+For instance, a disk rotating around its central axis maintains its physical properties due to its SO(2) symmetry.SO(3) Symmetry: This represents a continuous symmetry for all rotations in three-dimensional space.
+Rotations in any direction do not alter the physical laws; hence, the three-dimensional space possesses SO(3) symmetry.
+What is the connection between BEC and SO(2) and SO(3) symmetries?SO(2) Symmetry in BEC: When BEC is confined to a two-dimensional plane, it often exhibits SO(2) symmetry.
+This means that rotations in any direction on the plane do not change the physical properties of the BEC.\cite{6}

+Evolution from SO(2) to SO(3) Symmetry: If a two-dimensional BEC is slowly released into three-dimensional space, its SO(2) symmetry gradually evolves into the more general SO(3) symmetry.
+This means that three-dimensional rotations are no longer confined to the plane, and the BEC remains invariant under rotations in any direction.

+This evolutionary process involves complex quantum mechanical effects in condensed matter physics and requires advanced theoretical tools and experimental techniques for in-depth study.
+However, overall, it demonstrates how symmetry evolves with the changing dimensions and constraints of a physical system, presenting a fascinating physical phenomenon.

 The article's layout is as follows: Section 2 delves into thermodynamic parameters in f(R) theory and entropy corrections.
 Section 3 explores the thermodynamics of 3D-charged black holes within an f(R) gravity backdrop.
-Section 4 culminates in a summary and discussion.
+Section 4 concludes the phase Transition and Properties of Bose-Einstein Condensation in 3D Charged Black Holes.
+Finally, the paper concludes with a summary of our findings.